6531 San Pablo Dam Road

 The grove is situated at the base of San Pablo Dam, and its whispering eucalyptus trees offer a fragrant, calm setting for all kinds of activities from company picnics to family reunions.
 The centrally located turf meadow provides additional play space for picnickers with enough room to toss a Frisbee, pass a football, or set up an informal softball game.
 (Hardball is not permitted.)
 Volleyball and horseshoes are popular with all ages, and equipment may be rented for a minimal fee.

-Other popular activities include hiking, day camps, bird watching, naturalist-led activities, walking around the lawn asphalt path, special events such as Cross County Meets and Bay Area Storytelling Festival.
+Other popular activities include hiking, day camps, bird watching, walking around the lawn asphalt path, special events such as cross country meets.
 Bounce house permits can be obtained from reservations for certain sites.

 To make an indoor facility reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
 For more information on our indoor facilities: